skip to main content

 Shows on Arrow Player

 Arrow Player has no TV series—it’s all about movies.
-But you can still binge-watch movies.
-Just think of them as late–fourth season Stranger Things episodes.
+But you can still binge-watch movies on Arrow Player like they’re Stranger Things episodes.

-Pro tip: If you’re into Arrow Player, check out 9 Streaming Bundles to Replace Cable, where we’ve compiled themed streaming TV bundles for all types of circumstances and fandoms.
-Arrow Player is part of the Mondo Bundle (for cult film fanatics) and the soon-to-be-added Bloodstream Bundle (for horror fans).
+Pro tip: If you’re into Arrow Player, check out 9 Streaming Bundles to Replace Cable, where we’ve compiled custom streaming TV bundles for all types of TV and movie lovers.
+Arrow Player is part of the Mondo Bundle (for cult film fanatics).

 Arrow Player specs and features

-What else does Arrow Player have going for it besides a buxom library and eye candy app?
+What else does Arrow Player have going for it besides that stacked library and eye candy app?
 Let’s find out.

 Arrow Player simultaneous streams